himynameisfuego/SiTraNo/README.md

 Three panels.

+## Future updates
+* Add Standalone installer featuring MATLAB Runtime.
+* Adding new separation methods.
+* Polish spectrogram presentation.
+* Improve code efficiency.
+* JUCE version of the app.

+## Contributing
+Suggestions and contributions to the code are both welcomed and encouraged.
+Please open an issue to discuss your changes and submit a pull request.

 ## License
 SiTraNo is distributed under the MIT Licence.
-Please refer to **LICENCE.md** for further information.
+Please refer to [**LICENCE.md**](LICENSE.md) for further information.